packbackbooks/engineering-docs/careers/technical-engineer.md

 - Oversee cross-team initiatives (a11y, code quality, testing, reliability, etc.)
 - Solve problems that span multiple groups

-**Engineering Perspective:** Staff-plus engineers are the folks who will often get unexpectedly pulled into the room where this sort of decision is happening.
+**Engineering Perspective:** Staff-plus engineers are the folks who will often get unexpectedly pulled into the room where critical decisions need to be made (often without the luxury of have time or the full context).
 This gives them the opportunity to inject the engineering context and perspective into a decision while it's still possible to change the outcome.
 These brief moments of input on critical decisions are unduly impactful and will allow you to inject an engineering perspective where it would otherwise be missed.

 Concrete examples could include: